-Enable the Synchronization Server's SNMP component using the dsconfig tool.
+1. Enable the Synchronization Server's SNMP plug-in using the dsconfig tool.
 Make sure to specify the address and port of the SNMP master agent.
-On each Synchronization Server instance, enable the SNMP sub-agent.
+On each Synchronization Server instance, enable the SNMP subagent.
 Note that the SNMPv3 context name is limited to 30 bytes maximum.
-If the default dynamically constructed instance name is greater than 30 bytes, there will be an error when attempting to enable the component.
+If the default dynamically-constructed instance name is greater than 30 bytes, there will be an error when attempting to enable the plugin.

-''' $ bin/dsconfig --no-prompt set-plugin-prop --plugin-name "SNMP Subagent" \ --set enabled:true --set agentx-address:localhost --set agentx-port:705 \ --set session-timeout:5s --set connect-retry-max-wait:10s '''
+''' $ bin/dsconfig set-plugin-prop --plugin-name "SNMP Subagent" \ --set enabled:true --set agentx-address:localhost \ --set agentx-port:705 --set session-timeout:5s \ --set connect-retry-max-wait:10s '''